GHI and the future of medicine

 Genetic research has led to personalized treatment plans for patients and many novel therapeutic interventions.
 In just the past few years, genetic research conducted here at NorthShore has yielded findings about various diseases, such as cancer, Parkinson’s disease, schizophrenia, and many others.

-This research project gives our physician and research experts the opportunity to more proactively learn about the many variations in DNA that may be behind common diseases and conditions such as diabetes, high blood pressure, breast cancer, asthma and obesity.
-Our ultimate goal is to apply the knowledge gained directly to a clinical setting to improve patient outcomes.
+This research project will give our physician and research experts the opportunity to more proactively learn about the science behind diseases and conditions, and apply this knowledge directly to a clinical setting to improve patient outcomes.

 It’s easy to participate!

-By participating in this initiative—which involves a simple blood draw at any of NorthShore's hospital outpatient labs or patient service centers—you can help our physicians and researchers more precisely predict, prevent and treat disease while improving the future of health in our community and the medical field for generations to come.
+A few days after you have signed our consent form, you may make a one-time donation of a tablespoon of blood at any of NorthShore's hospital outpatient labs or patient service centers.
+Our physicians and researchers will then conduct research aimed at improving prediction, prevention, and treatment of disease, contributing to the future of health in our community and the medical field for generations to come.